Position Title: OVW Advocate

-- Ability to work independently remotely at home and to interact with consumers through video solutions, telephone, email, text, and meetings in person at a neutral location.
+- Ability to work independently remotely at home and only interact with survivors through video solutions, telephone, email, text, and meeting in person at a neutral location.

-- Excellent interpersonal, sign language/verbal, written communication, and organizational skills.
+- Excellent interpersonal, sign language/verbal, and written communication, and organizational skills.

 - Patience, sense of humor, and willingness to be open to new ideas and ways of doing things.

-- Minimum of 2 years of involvement in the D/DB/HH communities (paid or volunteer).
+- Minimum of 2 years involvement in the D/DB/HH communities (paid or volunteer).

-- Proficiency in Google Suite, Microsoft Word, and Excel.
+- Proficiency in Google Suite, Salesforce, Microsoft Word, Excel.

 - Fluency in American Sign Language (ASL).

-- Bachelor’s Degree in Communication or related field OR equivalent combination of training, volunteering, and work experience.
+- Bachelor’s Degree in social work or related field OR equivalent combination of training, volunteering, and work experience.